Seoul Subway Line 5: History

 The line was built 1990–1996 and is an important east–west link connecting Gimpo Airport, the Yeouido business area, downtown Seoul, and the Gangdong residential districts.

 In 1996 Line 5 was implemented with Automatic train operation.
 However, it was deemed that a driver would be necessary in case of a breakdown of the automation system, therefore each subway train has one driver on board.

 It was the world's longest underground railway line for 9 years until Guangzhou Metro Line 3 came into operation in 2005.

 In December 2010 the line is recorded as having the third highest WiFi data consumption in the Seoul Metropolitan area.
 It averaged 1.67 times more than the other 14 subway lines fitted with WiFi service zones.

 The main branch of the line was extended to the city of Hanam with a total of 5 stations spanning 6.5 km.
 The extension opened in two stages; the first opened on August 8, 2020, and the other opened on March 27, 2021.

 Tourism

 In January 2013, the Seoul Metropolitan Rapid Transit Corporation, which operated the line at the time, published free guidebooks features eight tours as well as recommendations for accommodations, restaurants and shopping centers.
 These guidebooks were printed in three languages: English, Japanese and Chinese (simplified and traditional).
 They were distributed from information centers on this line.

 The tours are designed with different themes for travel along the subway lines, e.g. Korean traditional culture.
 The destinations range from Jongno 3-ga Station to Anguk Station and Gyeongbokgung Station on line No 3 showcasing antique shops and art galleries of Insa-dong.

-In the summer of 2013, the Seoul Metropolitan Rapid Transit Corporation to display water parks that are located near stations operated by the Seoul Metropolitan Rapid Transit Corporation on the LCD display screens both inside the train, and on the station platforms.
+In the summer of 2013, the Seoul Metropolitan Rapid Transit Corporation to display water parks that are located near stations operated by the Seoul Metropolitan Rapid Transit Corporation on the LCD screens both inside the train, and on the station platforms.